fusioncharts/dev_centre_docs/chart-guide/standard-charts/gantt-chart.md

 * Set colors for the chart with pre-defined palettes and single color theme selectors.

-* Define the width ratio in which the data table and Gantt area is to be distributed.
+* Define the width ratio in which the data table and Gantt area are to be distributed.

 * Fully customize Gantt and grid cosmetics, as well as other settings, like scroll properties.